 Tuesdays and Thursdays

 A five week graduate survey course concentrating on biochemical mechanisms of gene transcription.
-The course will cover broad range of transcriptional regulation including: Mechanisms of transcriptional initiation (Steve Hahn); Regulation of transcription by chromatin (Toshio Tsukiyama); Transcriptional regulation, development and diseases in mammals (Steve Tapscott).
+The course will cover broad range of transcriptional regulation including: Mechanisms of transcriptional initiation (Steve Hahn); Regulation of transcription by chromatin (Toshio Tsukiyama); Chromatin dysregulation in cancer (Sita Kugel); Chromatin control during infection (Daphne Avgousti.